WilhelmWillie/lavalab-react-native-workshop-s19/README.md

 needing to plug in a device!
 First though, we need to create an Expo/React Native project.

 * Run `expo init recipe-search` into a folder of your choice.
 This will create a folder called `recipe-search` that will contain the boilerplate React Native code for your application
+  * When prompted, select the "blank" template -- this will create a barebones React Native app that we'll build on top of
 * Run `cd recipe-search` then `expo start` -- this will start your application via Expo so you can access the app on your mobile device.
 A web page will open up with a QR code.
 Scan this on your phone so you can open the app via the Expo app
 * (Optional) if you prefer, there will be an option to open the app via an Android or iOS simulator.
 If you decide to go the simulator route, this is available